-Margin Liquidity Adjustment Charge: GSD may collect a Margin Liquidity Adjustment ("MLA") Charge to address the risk presented to GSD when a Member's portfolio contains large net unsettled positions in a particular group of securities with a similar risk profile or in a particular asset type.
-This charge is designed to address the market impact costs of liquidating a defaulted Member's portfolio that may increase when that portfolio includes large net unsettled positions in a particular group of securities with a similar risk profile or in a particular asset type.
+Margin Liquidity Adjustment Charge: GSD may collect a Margin Liquidity Adjustment ("MLA") Charge to address the risk presented to GSD when a Member's or Segregated Indirect Participant's portfolio contains large net unsettled positions in a particular group of securities with a similar risk profile or in a particular asset type.
+This charge is designed to address the market impact costs of liquidating a defaulted Member's/Segregated Indirect Participant's portfolio that may increase when that portfolio includes large net unsettled positions in a particular group of securities with a similar risk profile or in a particular asset type.
 These positions may be more difficult to liquidate because a large number of securities with similar risk profiles could reduce the marketability of those large net unsettled positions, increasing the market impact costs to GSD.